In his 17th season in Roma's first team, Daniele De Rossi is 2017/18's ultimate club servant.

 Article top media content

 Players must have spent their entire senior career with the same club, and must never have played for another team – even on loan.
-We looked at the top eight leagues according to the UEFA coefficients.
+This list includes the longest serving one-club men in each of the top eight leagues according to the UEFA coefficients.

 Spain: Andrés Iniesta (Barcelona)